microsoft/FluidFramework/packages/dds/tree/docs/main/merge-semantics.md

 but using a constraint that ensures the original color has not been removed would likely be an acceptable alternative.

 \*[Constraints](#constraints) is a feature that allows transaction authors to add additional preconditions to a transaction.
-This makes understanding preconditions a pre-requisite for using constraints, but constraints can be ignored when it comes to understanding how preconditions affect merge semantics in general.
+This makes understanding preconditions a prerequisite for using constraints, but constraints can be ignored when it comes to understanding how preconditions affect merge semantics in general.

-Note that in a transaction, each edit's preconditions are added to the preconditions of the transaction.
-In other words, the preconditions of a transaction are the union of the preconditions of its edits.
+Note that the preconditions of a transaction are the union of the preconditions of its edits.

 ### Postconditions